Translate

 Purple Herons nesting at the Laguna de Pitallas.

-Late March, perfect Spring weather, another visit to the Laguna de Pitallas, this time our hope of seeing Eurasian Bitterns.
-A few years before, Pitallas had produced two flying Bitterns on a stop by, at this time of the year.
+With perfect spring weather in late March, we visited the Laguna de Pitallas.
+This time, our hope is to see Eurasian Bitterns.
+A few years before, Pitallas had produced two flying Bitterns on a stopby.

-Alas, for us there would be no sightings, but we were treated to the spectacle of Purple Herons, nest building in the extensive reed beds.
+Alas, there would be no sightings for us, but we were treated to the spectacle of Purple Herons building nests in the extensive reed beds.

 Here are a few photographs of that day.